abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 #### Accessing to the IServiceProvider

-While it is rarely needed,`BundleConfigurationContext` has a `ServiceProvider` property that you can resolve service dependencies inside the `ConfigureBundle` method.
+While it is rarely needed, `BundleConfigurationContext` has a `ServiceProvider` property that you can resolve service dependencies inside the `ConfigureBundle` method.

-#### Built-In Package Contributors
+#### Standard Package Contributors

 Adding a specific NPM package resources (js, css files) into a bundle is pretty standard for that package.
 For instance you always add the `bootstrap.css` file for the bootstrap NPM package.